 The island of New Providence benefits from low latitude and low elevation.
 Hence, Nassau has a tropical savannah climate.
 Additionally, the warm Gulf Stream Drift gives the area perfectly warm and winterless, year-round weather.

-Nassau’s modern growth began in the late 18th-century, with the influx of thousands of American Loyalists to the Bahamas.
+Nassau’s modern growth began in the late 18th-century, with thousands of American Loyalists to the Bahamas.

 Subsequently, after the American War of Independence, the Loyalists migrated to the region.
 They brought their slaves with them as workers.

 At the time, most of New Providence was bush and had not been cultivated.
 Therefore, the influence of the new settlers created a new wealthy society.
 They established several profitable plantations such as Clifton and Tusculum.

 The British abolished the slave trade in 1807.
 Thousands of Africans were liberated from slave ships by the Royal Navy.
 They resettled on New Providence and other islands in the region.

 Additionally, some slaves freed from American slavers were allowed to settle on the island as free men.
 Most of the Africans lived in the suburbs of Grants Town and Bain Town, south of Nassau.
 The Europeans who settled in Nassau lived on the island’s northern coastal ridges at this time.

 The islands used to be authentic pirate country.
 Nassau’s town was a pirate stronghold and almost a no-go area for wealthy merchants for fear of robbery.

 As the population grew, the populated areas expanded.
 Today, the city of Nassau dominates the entire island of New Providence.
 People often think that the island is actually called Nassau.

 Opposite Nassau is a small satellite islet named Paradise Island.
 Two bridges attach it to the central city.
 No one lived on Paradise Island until the 1980s.